botaul/botmaster/README.md

 - Sync simple database (text) on github repository (optional)
 - Set muted_words & update database from DM
 - Upload more than one media
+- Keywords and Muted words are not case-sensitive

 ## Requirements
 - Good at basic python programming